Published Aug 5, 2020

 Pour-over coffee has become quite the trend these days.
 So I have been thinking about taking a stab at making a ceramic pour over coffee set.
 If you are also interested in incorporating the pour-over craze into your clay work, this post is for you!

-In this excerpt from the Ceramics Monthly archives, Maria Dondero shares how to make a ceramic pour over coffee set.
-To learn more about developing these forms, plus how Maria decorates with slip, sgraffito, and stains, check out the December 2017 issue of Ceramics Monthly! – Jennifer Poellot Harnetty, editor.
+In this excerpt from the Ceramics Monthly archive, Maria Dondero shares how to make a ceramic pour over coffee set.
+To learn more about developing these forms, plus how Maria decorates with slip, sgraffito, and stains, check out the December 2017 issue of Ceramics Monthly! - Jennifer Poellot Harnetty, editor

 I made my first ceramic coffee pour-over set at Penland School of Crafts in 2009 after living at a cabin in the Adirondack mountains for many months and using a plastic camping coffee pour-over to make coffee each morning.
 I loved the direct, quick approach to making a delicious cup of coffee in a place that didn’t have a coffee maker.
 The only problem with the process for me was the plastic apparatus.
 It seemed that the whole experience could be a lot more beautiful and satisfying if the entire pour-over coffee set were ceramic like the mug it was pouring into.
 So I set out to learn how to make a ceramic pour over.